sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
 If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

 ### Vectors of Trust
-OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
+OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` Claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
 More information on Vectors of Trust is provided in [[RFC8485]].

 ## Access Tokens
 This profile requires an Access Token to be in JWT form.
-This is in line with the underlying OAuth2 NL-Gov [[OAuth2.NLGov]] profile.
+This is in line with the underlying NL GOV Assurance profile for OAuth 2.0 [[OAuth2.NLGov]].

-Using a JWT formatted Access Token allows any Relying Party to consume and verify a token without the need for introspection, thus reducing the dependency on an interaction with an external endpoint.
+Using a JWT formatted Access Token allows any OpenID Client to consume and verify a token without the need for introspection, thus reducing the dependency on an interaction with an external endpoint.
 As a result this may reduce load and availability requirements on the OpenID Provider.
-Furthermore, it provides a more uniform format over Access Token, ID Token, UserInfo response and introspection response.
+Furthermore, it provides a more uniform format over Access Token, ID Token, UserInfo response and Introspection response.

-Note that ID Token and UserInfo response are primarily intended for the Client.
+Note that ID Tokens and UserInfo responses are primarily intended for the Client.
 The Access Token is primarily intended for consumption by a Resource Server.
-Introspection response is for usage by the requestor of an Introspection, which can be either a Client or Resource Server.
+The Introspection response is intended for the requestor of an Introspection, which can be either a Client or Resource Server.
-The Resource Server is normally not considered as an actor in OpenID Connect, but OpenID Providers will often act as Authorization Servers.
+The Resource Server is typically not considered as an actor in OpenID Connect, but OpenID Providers will often act as Authorization Servers.
 In the case of Service Intermediation this is applicable by definition.
-This profile does not directly place any constraints on the placement of claims in various tokens or response messages.
+This profile does not directly place any constraints on the placement of Claims in various tokens or response messages.
 Claims may be placed in any of the four tokens/response messages, unless explicitly specified otherwise.
 This allows for maximum flexibility and interoperability.

 ## UserInfo Endpoint
-OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the `sub` (subject) claim.
-It is expected that the `sub` claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.
+OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the `sub` (subject) Claim.
+It is expected that the `sub` Claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.

 Support for a UserInfo Endpoint is important for maximum Client implementation interoperability even if no additional End-User information is returned.
 Clients are not required to call the UserInfo Endpoint, but should not receive an error if they do.